-Kelp Meatballs are available now for wholesale orders and home delivery!
+Kelp Meatballs and Sliders are available now for wholesale orders and home delivery!
 To order or learn more about how to become a distribution partner or retail customer, please email firstname.lastname@example.org or reach out via our Contact Us page.

 Sign up to receive the best seafood recipes, first access to new products, exclusive discounts and more!